& Training to be Hypnotherapist

 Basically, our course is a one-year hypnotherapy diploma which has been compressed into intensive modules you can attend over consecutive days – the total number of classroom hours (168 classroom hours) is actually greater than on many “one-year” courses.

-Most hypnotherapy training courses require approximately 120-150 hours of classroom training.
+If you choose to train to be a hypnotherapist you’ll find most hypnotherapy training courses require approximately 120-150 hours of classroom training.
 Our course runs “intensively” over three seven-day blocks, whereas other courses may require one or two days of attendance each month.
 We are required to meet the same standard of training, but we have chosen to do so in a shorter space of time because that format is more popular with students who do not wish to travel each month, or who want to complete their qualification without delays between each module.

 I am already qualified in Hypnotherapy.
 Can I start the diploma at stage 2 or 3 and miss out stage 1?